 You’ll get real-life work experience at our City King student-run beauty day spa & salon.
 This salon provides the ideal training environment, where you can practice your skills while providing a wide range of beauty services to the public.
 You’ll also gain valuable experience arranging bookings and greeting clients.
 You’ll learn from expert trainers and work under their guidance.

-Victoria University Polytechnic hair and make-up students won two awards at the 2017 Hairdressing and Beauty Industry Association (HBIA) Apprentice, Student and Educator Awards.
-These awards provide an opportunity for industry leaders to recognise young achievers in the industry.
+Victoria University Polytechnic hair, beauty and make-up students won seven awards at the 2019 Hair & Beauty Industry Association (HBIA) Awards These awards provide an opportunity for industry leaders to recognise young achievers in the industry.

 VU’s Learning Hubs are welcoming spaces where you can improve your study and employability skills.

 Our students can attend Learning Hubs at one of five VU campuses.